Blog / Account takeover, Fraud analytics, Payments & payment fraud

 • Using machine learning to identify unusual patterns in a digital wallet transaction

-Reach out to Ravelin's team of fraud experts for a friendly chat on tackling digital wallet fraud.
+Reach out to Ravelin's team of fraud experts for a chat.